 beta.tailscale.net for the duration of the beta test, but will change in the future.

 The base name is derived from

-As corner cases in these rules are found, they will change, so they are not listed here.
-You can see the currently active base name of a device on the respective machine page in the admin console:
+You can see the currently active domain name of a device on the respective machine page in the admin console: